The Gift of Healing

 Amnion is also used in combination with skin grafts for burn victims and on difficult-to-heal wounds such as diabetic foot and leg ulcers.
 Amnion can reduce pain, inflammation and scar tissue while also speeding up the recovery process.

-If you are a physician/hospital and would like more information on how to get involved with our Birth Tissue Donation Program, contact Kayla Giancarlo at 716-529-4378 or email@example.com.
+If you are a physician/hospital and would like more information on how to get involved with our Birth Tissue Donation Program, contact Ashley Betz at email@example.com.

 Request For More Information